Frictionless Data Tool Fund

 What will the agreement look like?

-The mini-grant agreement will include a Memorandum of Understanding between Open Knowledge International and the Applicant, based on some agreed deliverables derived from the Implementation reference documentation.
+The mini-grant agreement will include a Memorandum of Understanding between Open Knowledge Foundation and the Applicant, based on agreed deliverables.
+All deliverables will be openly licensed.

-How will Open Knowledge International support me in the work?
+How will Open Knowledge Foundation support me in the work?

 The main reason we are initiating the tool fund is to create new tools to help researchers.
-Our developers will be on hand to work closely with you as you complete the work.
-We will announce implementers as technical partners on the project website and will be happy to support you by promoting your organization's work through our blog and network channels.
+Our developers will be on hand to work closely with you as you complete the work if you need additional help.
+Besides the $5000 grant, we will also announce implementers as technical partners on the project website and will be happy to support you by promoting your organization's work through our blog and network channels.